Connecting Nodes Together

 We can read this clearly: Connect rtl output “GcdUnit.v” to dc input “design.v”.

-Step.o() and Step.i() are helper methods necessary for differentiating outputs from inputs within a step.
+Node.o() and Node.i() are helper methods necessary for differentiating outputs from inputs within a node.
 For example, the synthesis node has an input file “design.v” (i.e., the RTL design) and also an output file “design.v” (i.e., the synthesized netlist) with the same name.

 We get this graph with our explicit connection: